 If a revised statement agreeable to the faculty member or librarian, the Personnel Committee, and the Chair cannot be achieved, the situation will be referred to a five person college level, college division level, or University Library level appeal committee, who tenured members of which are to be nominated and elected by the tenured members of the faculty member's college or college division, or, in the case of librarians, the two tenured members are to be nominated and elected by tenured librarians.
 An additional two tenured members are to be appointed by the Dean or Library Director.
-In colleges and college divisions where there are multiple departments or divisions the maximum combined number of elected and appointed members of the appeal committee from any one department or division is two.
-These four members will serve for a staggered period of two years.
+In colleges and college divisions where there are multiple departments or divisions the maximum combined number of elected and appointed members will serve for a staggered period of two years.
 The fifth member of the appeal committee, including the faculty member's or librarian to serve as their representative.
 The appeal committee, including the faculty member's or librarian's representative, will draft a statement in consultation with the Chair, the Personnel Committee, and the faculty member or librarian.
 This will be the revised statement when adopted by majority vote of the appeal committee.